 If left untreated, diabetes insipidus can lead to problems in a child such as:

 - Poor growth

 - Diabetes insipidus is a condition caused by not enough antidiuretic hormone (ADH) in the body.
 This is a hormone that helps the kidneys keep the correct amount of water in the body.

 - ADH lowers the amount of water the kidneys make into urine.
 This helps prevent dehydration.
 With diabetes insipidus, too much water is pulled from the blood by the kidneys.
 This causes the body to create a lot of watery urine, and leads to thirst.

-- The diabetes insipidus has 2 types: central and nephrogenic.
+- The diabetes insipidus has 4 types: central, nephrogenic, dipsogenic, and gestational.
 Each acts differently, and has different causes.

 - Symptoms can include excessive thirst and urination.

 - Your child may have a urine test, blood test, and a water deprivation test.

 - Treatment may be done with synthetic ADH.
 This may be taken as a pill, injection, or nasal spray.
 Other treatments include medicines that increase the body to make more ADH.